 The need for a world-class leisure brand emerged with the rise of China.
 As early as 1994, Dr. David Chu, the founder of Mission Hills Group, advocated for the marketisation and industrialisation of sports at the National Political Consultative Conference; in 2002, he championed the development of a new leisure industry in China, and led through action and investment.

 Since its founding in 1992, Mission Hills Group rode the waves of China’s economic reform.
-It selected more than 20 square kilometers of wasteland between Shenzhen and Dongguan to launch its prestigious business and create Mission Hills Shenzhen, creating the world’s only club featuring 12 courses with designers from five continents.
-Mission Hills have since evolved into integrated destinations featuring world-class hotels and clubhouses; an 18-court tennis centre; Mission Hills Ecological Sports Center; international convention centres; MH Mall; international schools and residential communities; award-winning spas; golf academy and pro shops to create a comprehensive set of unparalleled lifestyle experiences.
+It selected more than 20 square kilometers of wasteland between Shenzhen and Dongguan to launch its prestigious business and create Mission Hills Shenzhen, creating the world’s only club featuring 12 courses with designers and styles from five continents.
+Mission Hills have since evolved into integrated destinations featuring world-class hotels and clubhouses; a public tennis centre with multiple championship courts; Mission Hills Ecological Sports Center; international convention centres; MH Mall; international schools and residential communities; award-winning spas; PGA golf academies and pro shops to create a comprehensive set of unparalleled lifestyle experiences.
 Mission Hills Shenzhen and Dongguan are also recognised with the International Garden Community – Gold Award, internationally known as the “Green Oscar”.
 Other accolades include Asia Pacific Golf Resort of the Year by IAGTO, the highest honour from the world’s leading golf tourism organisation; National 5A Level Tourist Attraction by the country’s National Tourism Administration; as well as being the pioneer batch of China’s ecological tourism demonstration areas.

 Mission Hills’ footprint expanded across the Qiongzhou Strait to the Hawaii of the East – Hainan.
 Rejuvenating a barren volcanic rock landscape in Haikou city, Mission Hills Haikou is developed in line with the country’s strategy to transform Hainan as an international tourism island, integrating sports, tournaments, health & wellness, culture, entertainment, commerce, MICE, teambuilding and residence.
 Highlights include 10 spectacular golf courses; the world’s largest volcanic mineral springs; China’s first FC Barcelona football academy and interactive museum; an international football training base; China’s first NBA Exhibit & Store as well as basketball academy; world-class luxury hotel brands including Ritz-Carlton, Renaissance and Hard Rock; Mission Hills Centreville; Wet’n’Wild Haikou; Hainan Overseas Chinese Middle School; and Mission Hills • Huayi Brothers • Feng Xiaogang Movie Town, creating an iconic tourism destination in provincial capital.